Table of Contents

 Though it is most commonly associated with aging, dementia can also result from head injuries.
 That’s why it’s so important to protect your brain, especially if you participate in activities with a risk of head injuries.

 One of the best ways to do this is to wear a helmet whenever you’re engaged in biking, skateboarding, or horseback riding.
-And if you’re involved in contact sports like football or boxing, follow all safety rules and regulations to minimise your risk of sustaining a head injury.
+And if you’re involved in contact sports like rugby or boxing, follow all safety rules and regulations to minimise your risk of sustaining a head injury.

 Car accidents are another leading cause of head injuries, so practising safe driving habits and wearing a seatbelt is essential.